acacheung/moonshine-cms/src/pages/menu/weekend-brunch.md

         price: MKT
         title: 'Grass-fed Beef Burger '
       - description: >-
-          February 2021: “The Firecracker Burger”  Topped with Whipped Scallion Cream Cheese, Sweet Chili Honey Sambal & Crispy Wontons Served with shoestring French fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
+          March 2021: "St. Patrick's Day Burger" Topped with Green Chive Mashed Potatoes, Guinness Gravy, Melted Orange Cheddar & Rustic Grilled Tomato.
+Served with shoestring French fries. (**As always, can be made with our award-winning Mushroom Tofu patty! )
         price: '23'
         title: 'Make Your Burger a VIP Burger of the Month '
       - description: >-